How To Create CodeIgniter 4 Custom Library Tutorial

 Now application is in development mode.

-When we create a custom library in CodeIgniter 4, It will be stored into /app/Libraries directory.
+When you create a custom library in CodeIgniter 4, It will be stored into /app/Libraries directory.

-Let’s create a Library Slug.php class into /app/Libraries folder.
+Let’s create a library file Slug.php class into /app/Libraries folder.

 Open Slug.php file and write this code into it.